-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk committee and a plan to address areas for development and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 20 December 2022 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 13 December 2023 and signed on their behalf by:

-S. Krüger Bridge ^V Chair of Board of Trustees
+S. Krüger Bridge Chair of Board of Trustees 1